 - I want to eat better so that I can feel healthier and have more energy.

 2. Identify the specific steps needed to reach your goal

 Making positive changes in your life is a great idea.
 Where we often stumble is figuring out where to start.

 A great first step is to take a broad goal and break it into smaller specific steps that are less overwhelming and easier to achieve.
 Achieving these smaller steps will help you feel more successful and motivated to continue.

-Taking the example from above, you know you would like to eat better to lose weight and have more energy.
+Taking the example from above, you know you would like to eat better to feel healthier and have more energy.
 Perhaps you only eat 2 meals per day, you don't eat breakfast and you don't eat enough vegetables.
 Some examples of small specific steps that you could set for yourself may be:

 - I will eat 3 meals each day, at least 5 days per week.

-- I will have at least 2 servings of vegetables at each afternoon and evening meal.
+- I will aim for half a plate of vegetables at each afternoon and evening meal.

 3. Work on 1 step at a time.